clavalle-pts/ux-playbook/design-charter.md

     - The relationship between entry and element is could be described as by using a type example.
 The element could contain multiple types of entries.

 ##### A Sample Nesting
-- Placeholder (Viewport) eg.an array of placeholders for containers within the viewport
+- Placeholder (Viewports) eg.an array of placeholders for containers within the viewport as possible locations for views
   - Container (View) eg.design patterns, ie.tab view component
     - Element (Dashboard) eg.multiple tabs of a dashboard element within view component
       - Entry (Widget) eg.a specific type or version of an element, ie.charts